Ladder Symmetries of Higher Dimensional Black Holes: Scalar in 5D Myers--Perry Harmonic Decomposition

-As is the subject of \autoref{s:MyersPerry}, a ladder structure can also be found for scalar perturbations to a Myers-Perry black hole in 5D.
-In this appendix, we present the decomposition for a scalar in a 5D Myers-Perry background and re-derive its equation of motion following \cite{Rodriguez:2023}.
+As is the subject of \autoref{s:MyersPerry}, a ladder structure can also be found for scalar perturbations to a Myers--Perry black hole in 5D.
+In this appendix, we present the decomposition for a scalar in a 5D Myers--Perry background and re-derive its equation of motion following \cite{Rodriguez:2023}.